Music of Ghana: Gold Coast period

-During the Gold Coast era lexie, the Gold Coast was a hotbed of musical syncretism.
+During the Gold Coast era, the area was a hotbed of musical syncretism.
 Rhythms especially from gombe and ashiko, guitar-styles such as mainline and osibisaba, European brass bands and sea shanties, were all combined into a melting pot that became high-life.

 Mid-20th century and the invention of Ghanaian pop

 Ghana became an independent nation in 1957.
 The music of Ghana often reflects a Caribbean influence, yet it still retains a flavour on its own.
 While pan-Ghanaian music had been developed for some time, the middle of the 20th century saw the development of distinctly Ghanaian pop music.
 High-life incorporated elements of swing, jazz, rock, ska and soukous.
 To a much lesser extent, Ghanaian musicians found success in the United States and, briefly, the United Kingdom with the surprise success of Osibisa's Afro-rock in the 1970s.

 Guitar-bands in the 1930s, 1940s, 1950s and 1960s

 In the 1930s, Sam's Trio, led by Jacob Sam (Kwame Asare), was the most influential of the high-life guitar-bands.
 Their "Yaa Amponsah", three versions of which were recorded in 1928 for Zonophone, was a major hit that remains a popular staple of numerous high-life bands.
 The next major guitar-band leader was E. K. Nyame, who sang in Twi.
 Nyame also added the double bass and more elements of the Western hemisphere, including jazz and Cuban music on the recommendation of his producer and manager E. Newman-Adjiri.
 In the 1960s, dance high-life was more popular than guitar-band high-life; most of the guitar bands began using the electric guitar until a roots revival in the mid-1970s.